 ICGC Predissertation Research Grants provide support for ICGC Scholars at the University of Minnesota undertaking short-term exploratory research in preparation for dissertation research related to the goals of the ICGC Program.

 The awards will enable students to conduct preliminary research—typically between the second and third years of graduate study—to investigate research facilities and fieldwork conditions, check availability of archives and other sources of information, test project ideas and methodologies, make contact with scholars and informants, determine skills needed for field research, improve language competency, and adjust their proposed dissertation topic.

-The competition is restricted to current ICGC Scholars.
+These grants are restricted to current ICGC Scholars.

-The grants are intended to support exploratory field research, and are not suitable for students who either have already fully developed their research proposal, or have not yet chosen a topic that they are testing for further development.
+The grants are intended to support exploratory research, and are not suitable for students who either have already fully developed their research proposal, or have not yet chosen a topic that they are testing for further development.
 The grants are not to be used for dissertation research or initial language training.
 Proposed topics must relate to the themes of the ICGC Program.

 Students must give evidence of prior contact with in-country institutions, scholars, or programs, or at least of correspondence initiating such contacts.

 Within a month of returning to campus, the grant recipient is required to submit a 2–3 page report to the Director of the ICGC Program.
 The report should: